vickicres/vickicres/README.md

 ### About Me:<br>
 I'm a passionate, motivated, self-taught ***Frontend Developer | Email developer***, I also have a design background as well.
 <br>
-I graduated from two different universities, from two different countries, on two different continents, all in an effort to further improve myself and hone my skills as an individual.
+I graduated from two different universities, from two different countries, on two different continents, all in an effort to further improve myself and over come my skills as an individual.
 <br>
 <br>
 I'm always eager to learn new skills, challenge myself with new tesks and implementing new things every day!